Questions and Answers: Excerpts from interviews with Chris Runckel,

 business.
 I am not a big proponent of defensive business.
 If your focus

-on Asia is strictly on reducing costs, you ore missing out on part of
+on Asia is strictly on reducing costs, you ore missing out on a large

-to small and medium sized companies as much as to bigger corporations.
+medium sized companies as much as to bigger corporations.
+Companies

 Does the fact